PixmaNts/G-TECHITW-esp-mqttv1/README.md

 The ESP32 connects to a WiFi network and an MQTT broker.
 When a button connected to a GPIO pin is pressed (pin goes HIGH), the device publishes the string "pressed" to the MQTT topic `/esp32_gpio`.

+**Bidirectional Communication**: The ESP32 also subscribes to the `/esp32_commands` topic and can receive messages from the computer, enabling two-way communication.

 ## Features

 - WiFi connection with configurable credentials
 - MQTT client connection to configurable broker
 - GPIO button monitoring with edge detection
 - Automatic MQTT message publishing on button press
+- **Bidirectional MQTT communication** - ESP32 can receive commands from computer
 - Configurable GPIO pin via menuconfig

 ## Hardware Requirements